Andy Skuce just told me that:

 That geriatric meme?
 Really?

-And it’s not as if I haven’t tried to warn these people.
-Like most comical tragedies in history, this could all have been avoided by reading Climate Nuremberg.
+It’s not as if I haven’t tried to warn these people.
+Like most comical tragedies in history, this gaffe could have been avoided just by reading Climate Nuremberg.
 (Seriously, Andy, how lazy are you?)

 I’ve always said the best reason to accept the reality of dangerous climate change is that nobody in the science community wants it to be real.
 Scientists would like nothing better than to find out that whole lifetimes of research have been wasted on a false alarm.